-Join Joel Bradley for an in-depth discussion in this video The Edit UVs rollout, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video The Edit UVs rollout, part of 3ds Max: UVW Mapping.

 - As we will be focusing exclusively,…in Chapter Four on working with the tools…found in 3ds Max's UV Editor window,…in this look at the options…found inside the Edit UVs Rollout,…we're going to skip over the Open UV Editor button…and focus, instead, on the other tool options…that can be found here, starting, first of all,…with the Tweak In View button.…This is a tool, as the name suggests,…that can be extremely useful in helping us make…minor but critical tweaks to our applied UVW Mapping,…right here in the 3ds Max View Port.…